Music Video Premiere: Kan Wakan’s “Never Call” Is Here

-It's always a good day when Kan Wakan releases new music, even more so when it comes accompanied with its own music video, since -as everyone who's heard of him knows by now- the Bulgarian-born producer and composer has an undeniable penchant for what is commonly described as "cinematic music".
+It's always a good day when Kan Wakan releases new music, even more so when it comes accompanied by its own music video, since -as everyone who's heard of him knows by now -the Bulgarian- born producer and composer has an undeniable penchant for what is commonly described as "cinematic music".
 On one hand, his songs feel ponderous and deliberate, like an inexorable march to something greater, however, they don't force their way in, there's no rush to arrive anywhere or do anything in particular, yet they feel like they always accomplish their goals once all is said and done.
 Each song feels like an integral part of the moment, it elevates it and effortlessly shuts out everything that doesn't have to do with what's going on in the present... exactly what a good film score does.

 This new release features the excellent Alexander Vincent on vocals, near-whispering in our ears the hook -and title-, letting the repetition worm its way into your brain to drive the message ever deeper.
 "Never Call" is a music video that examines a situation in which two people need to get out of their own way and reach out to each other for help, one to give it and the other to receive it; as Kan Wakan himself puts it: "¨[...]to find the strength to seek out help and to overcome one's fear of being a burden to others.
 On the other hand, it's also to try to avoid prioritizing your own ego at the expense of helping a loved one in need."